FCFS Scheduling Full Form

 - It follows the non-preemptive approach i.e. once a process has control over the CPU it will not preempt until it terminates.

 - The criteria for the selection of processes is arrival time.
 The dispatcher selects the first job in the ready queue and this job runs to completion of its CPU burst.

 - The average waiting time is very high so not optimal and thus gives poor performance.

-- FCFS algorithm is simple, easy to implement and understand.
+- FCFS algorithm is simple, easy to implement into any preexisting system, and easy to understand.

 - Better for processes with large burst time as there is no context switch involved between processes.

 - It is a fair algorithm as priority is not involved, processes that arrive first get served first.